mguery/aws-projects/README.md

 - right click new vpc - enable dns hostname

 ## Step 2: Create subnets
-tied to AZ, 2 subnets per az - public and private from [subnets](https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:), create subnet
+public subnet - subnet that's associated with a route table that has a route to an internet gateway tied to AZ, define a CIDR, 2 subnets per az - public and private from [subnets](https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:), create subnet
 - choose vpc
 - name - 'Public-Subnet-A', A/B/C = 1 for each az